— Beer Money —

 — Finance —

-Right now, I'm using two Discover cards, with slightly different reward structures.
 Discover tends to be very customer-focused, with some good credit/fraud tools and excellent customer service.
-The regular Discover It is good for its 5% quarterly categories (gas/warehouse clubs, groceries, restaurants, Amazon/warehouse clubs this year), and 1% on everything else.
-The Discover It Miles is a flat 1.5 "miles" per $1 spent and can be redeemed for either cash back (effectively making this a 1.5% cash back card) or a reimbursement for travel purchases.
+The regular Discover It is good for its 5% quarterly categories up to $1500 spent (gas/warehouse clubs, groceries, restaurants, Amazon/warehouse clubs this year), and 1% unlimited on everything else.

-Additional features include Discover Deals (I've used the 5% back at the Apple Store online a few times), $30 reimbursement/year for in-flight Wi-Fi (It Miles only), and a TransUnion FICO score every month.
-On both cards, rewards are doubled in the first year for new customers.
-Finally, when you apply and use either, we both get $50 (cash for regular It, 5000 miles for It Miles) as a bonus.
+Additional features include Discover Deals (I've used the 5% back at the Apple Store online a few times) and a TransUnion FICO score every month.
+Rewards are doubled in the first year for new customers (so 2% on everything and 10% on categories).
+When you apply, we both get $50 as a bonus.

 > Cash App

-Although I use Apple Pay Cash for a lot of things these days, I still think Square's Cash App is pretty cool.
-It's a digital wallet where you can send and receive money with just about any debit card for free, and it has additional features like having its own Visa debit card (great if your bank doesn't issue one), and the ability to buy or sell Bitcoin.
+Although I use Apple Pay Cash for a lot of transfers to and from friends these days, I still think Square's Cash App is pretty cool.
+It's a service where you can send and receive money with just about any debit card for free, and it has additional features like having its own Visa debit card (great if your wallet is like mine and you run into that one place that doesn't take Discover or Amex), and the ability to buy or sell Bitcoin.
 Use the referral link and we both get $5 if you set up an account.

 A new feature has been added called Boost, which allows you to pick one deal and apply it to your Cash Card.
 Some of the current rotation includes $1 off at coffee shops, $1 off at Subway, 10% off at Panera, 10% off at Chipotle, 5% off at Whole Foods.
 You can reuse these every two hours and change them every 24 hours (so coffee shops one day, Whole Foods another).
+The coffee shop option has basically become my go-to for Starbucks, due to it being a better value than their in-house rewards program.
 It's an innovative way to do rewards, and might be very generous (at least the coffee shops and Subway) to drum up business, but worth taking advantage of while you can.

 ©2018 Eric Schwarz.
 All rights reserved.